top of page

 Tactical Corps troops are responsible for conducting HDC ground operations.
 Most HDC task forces will include compliments of several hundred tactical operators that report to the task force commander via a separate operational hierarchy.
 This allows Tactical Corps officers to specialize in their unique theater of operations and still work synergistically with HDC fleet maneuvers.
 Marine troops are divided into specialized teams based on their skillset and mission requirements:

 • M-TAC (Multirole Tactical Armored Corps) teams form the core of Tactical Corps troop compliments.
 M-TAC troops conduct standard operations and are outfitted to perform a flexible suite of operations or hold territory in support of specialist teams.
-A standard rifle squad is composed of 10 soldiers, divided into two fireteams of 5 soldiers - usually one fireteam leader, one specialist such as a support gunner and three riflemen, with specialists or special equipment assigned as the mission dictates.
+A standard rifle squad is composed of 10 soldiers, divided into two fireteams of 5 soldiers - usually one fireteam leader, one specialist such as a support gunner and three riflemen, with specialists or special equipment assigned as the mission dictates, however these teams are often embedded or work alongside more specialized troops under the umbrella of the M-TAC command structure.

 • SCORPEON (Scout, Covert Operation and Reconnaissance PErsONnel) teams are lightly-armored infantry units trained to operate behind enemy lines for long periods of time; often conducting covert operations and intelligence gathering where drone and orbital reconnaissance is insufficient.